ttc24/Dungeon-Crawler/docs/gameplay_guide.rst

 * **Floor 12 – “Hunted”**
   - *Blood Torrent* – Minor DoT that persists through healing; enemies gain increased vision and aggro radius while active.
 Stacks to three, each intensifying the trail and damage.
-Counter with scent-mask spray or absorbent gel; bandaging ends the DoT but leaves a faint trail for three turns.
+Counter with Scent-mask Spray or Absorbent Gel; bandaging ends the DoT but leaves a faint trail for three turns.
   - *Compression Sickness* – After teleportation, blinking or using launch pads suffer −10% speed, −10% accuracy and increased fumble chance for five turns.
-Waiting a turn halves the remaining duration; anti-nausea draught removes it.
+Waiting a turn halves the remaining duration; an Anti-Nausea Draught removes it.
 * **Floor 13 – “Anti-Magic”**
   - *Mana Lock* – Spells cost 50% more resources and cleanse or dispel effects